General info:

 also referred to as the "law of unintended consequences."
 Any action might have

-help drive the plot and maintain or increase the protagonist's level of difficulty.
+situation can help drive the plot and maintain or increase the protagonist's level

 Here are some trivial and less trivial examples of the law of unintended